circa. 1930 (as

 cold crisp rides to town.
 The air was filled with the sound of

-Nearly everyone had bells on the harness of their horses.
+Nearly everyone had bells affixed to the harness of their horses.

 Those bells would chime in unison as relatives and neighbors